 At the discretion of the Registrar, and with the approval of the BOD, and at the Association’s expense, randomly chosen females for whom Crossbred registration is requested will be required to DNA verify/qualify to its sire and dam.

 First cross (one-half Kiko blood)

-The breed and tag number of the base female mated to the purebred Kiko sire should be given.
+The breed and tag number of the base female mated to the purebred Kiko sire, or base male mated to the Purebred Kiko dam, should be given.